Requirements for the Master of Arts degree in Higher, Adult, and Lifelong Education

 Final Project/Graduation Requirement

 Final Projects will be reviewed by the HALE M.A. review committee (P/F grading).
-The committee will consist of the student’s advisor with two other faculty members.
-If the review committee judges the student’s work to be unacceptable, in order to graduate the student must re-submit a revised project by the first day of Finals Week.
+The committee will consist of the student’s advisor and two other faculty members.
+If the review committee judges the student’s work to be unacceptable, then the student must re-submit a revised project by the first day of Finals Week in order to graduate.

 Complete projects are due: